Wild Mushroom Stroganoff with Red Miso

 This stroganoff recipe isn’t too far removed from all the usual suspects you’ll see floating all over the internet, but I will say that it has a twist.
 The mushrooms are submerged and simmered in sherry wine and broth to draw out more of their flavor into the sauce, and it’s finished with soy sauce and red miso added to the sour cream to boost its savory flavor even further.

 Note: This recipe can be easily made vegetarian if desired.
 Omit the beef and beef broth and include a handful of dried mushrooms to it instead.
-When you rehydrate the mushrooms in water, use a cup of the leftover broth to add to the confit.
+When you rehydrate the mushrooms in water, use the leftover quick broth to add to the confit.
 The sauce will turn out earthy, woodsy, and delicious.

 Wild Mushroom Stroganoff with Red Miso: